Plan a Microsoft Entra self-service password reset deployment

 It's critical to customize the helpdesk email or URL to ensure users who experience problems can get help immediately.
 Set this option to a common helpdesk email address or web page that your users are familiar with.

-For more information, see Customize the Azure AD functionality for self-service password reset.
+For more information, see Customize the Microsoft Entra functionality for self-service password reset.

-Password Writeback is enabled with Azure AD Connect and writes password resets in the cloud back to an existing on-premises directory in real time.
+Password Writeback is enabled with Microsoft Entra Connect and writes password resets in the cloud back to an existing on-premises directory in real time.
 For more information, see What is Password Writeback?

 We recommend the following settings: